aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/list-options.rst

 This section contains an exhaustive list of all Scancode options, arranged in various sections.
 The sections are as follows:

-- basic
+- Basic Scan Options
-- core
+- Core Scan Options
-- output-format
+- Output Formats
-- ouput-control
+- Controlling Output and Filters
-- pre-scan
+- Pre-Scan Options
-- post-scan
+- Post-Scan Options

 There's also another section for ``extractcode`` options.